A trip to winter wonderland: Tonstad, Norway

 All set to be welcomed by our cabin.

 It gave us a very good experience of how people lived there in the past.
 We need to carry water ourselves, do dishes ourselves and save electricity.
 We did have a nice fire place to make it cozy and comfortable.
 We had all the necessities from our friends who came along with their 3kids.. that added more fun to our trip.
 We had a lot of good food, memorable conversations, skied a lot and played games.
 It's quite an exciting experience for first-timers.
 I would've loved to stay there longer if only I owned it like Norwegians.
 The only thing I'm a bit skeptical about living in a cabin is the toilet and the shower.
 Well, I can live with the shower part, but the toilets are a bit nasty to use after a couple of days.
+I'm unable to post any pictures of interior as it is a private one.
+But here I've got some pretty good pictures from our trip.
+Hope you enjoy!

 Not sure what you be doing after shoveling snow off the cabin?
 Just jump!